Skip to Content

 Cisplatin plus pemetrexed can provide beneficial results for people with pleural mesothelioma.
 This treatment may improve survival for patients ineligible for surgery.
 It is the only FDA-approved chemotherapy treatment for pleural mesothelioma.

 Cisplatin has also been used in innovative chemotherapy methods with positive results.
-Using cisplatin in HIPEC procedures may improve survival for peritoneal mesothelioma patients.
-Cisplatin in HITHOC procedures may improve survival for pleural mesothelioma patients.
+As part of heated chemo treatments like HIPEC and HITHOC, it has improved survival for many mesothelioma patients.

 There are also possible benefits to combining other types of therapy with cisplatin plus pemetrexed.
 For example, research has looked into: